sding10/Multivariate-binary-mendelian-randomization/README.md

 # Multivariate Binary Mendelian Randomization with Multiple Genetic Instruments

-This repository contains the R code used for the simulation studies and real-data analysis described in the manuscript:
+This repository provides the code used to evaluate and compare instrumental variable methods for Mendelian randomization with binary exposures and binary outcomes.

 **The Multivariate Binary Mendelian Randomization Method with Multiple Genetic Instruments**